jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

     * ![](https://docs.aws.amazon.com/images/IAM/latest/UserGuide/images/EffectivePermissions-scp-boundary-id.png)
 * Enforcing Container Drift with Sysdig so the AWS CLI isn't able to be downloaded/run at runtime (as long as you also ensure it also isn't in your images)

-Either would have prevented it in our example but ideally you'd do both things...
+Either would have prevented it in our example but, ideally, you'd do both things - for extra protection!

 ## Module 3 - Host and Container Vulnerability Management

-There are many tools/vendors who can help you scan your Linux hosts and/or container images for vulnerabilities.
-And, depending on the solution, they scan them in different place - such as a developer's machine, your pipeline(s), your registry, and/or at runtime.
-Sysdig has one that can scan for known CVEs in all of those places - and, when when we do it at runtime, the added context we bring to it really can help you to route and prioritise things!
+Sysdig has an integrated solution for both (Linux) host as well as container vulnerabilities which scans for known CVEs in your pipelines, your registries as well as at runtime.
+And, when when we do it at runtime, the added context we bring to it really can help you to route and prioritise things!

 ### Runtime Vulnerability Scanning
 To explore Sysdig's runtime vulnerability scanning: